-- If you have changed your email address relatively recently and Evise does not recognize you, we suggest you also try entering in your previous e-mail address so that you do not generate duplicate registrations within the system.
+- If you have changed your email address recently and Editorial Manager does not recognize you, we suggest you also try entering in your previous e-mail address so that you do not generate duplicate registrations within the system.
 If you have never registered as an author or reviewer:

 If you do not know your user name and password but believe you are in the system, please do the following:

-Please ensure that the following items have been done prior to logging into Evise:
+Please ensure that the following has been completed prior to submission: